 - Contra Costa County,

 - Downey, and

 The Secure Continuous Remote Alcohol Monitor (SCRAM) device – Judges only order the SCRAM device for the defendant who has been convicted of alcohol-related offenses (or who the judge believes may have an issue with alcohol).
-This alcohol bracelet continuously monitors alcohol concentration, not your whereabouts.
+This alcohol ankle bracelet continuously monitors alcohol concentration, not your whereabouts.

 Los Angeles County is beginning to use these devices more and more…especially in driving under the influence cases where the defendant has prior D.U.I. convictions.

 Drug patches – Drug patches are sometimes used to monitor those convicted of California drug offenses.
 These patches are removed and replaced weekly.
 Once removed, they are tested for traces of